Illinois Fair Tax: Proposed rate changes

-The constitutional amendment itself would remove the requirement that income be taxed at a flat rate.
-The state government would then be allowed to change income tax rates through the normal legislative process.
+The constitutional amendment itself would have removed the requirement that income be taxed at a flat rate.
+The state government would then have been allowed to change income tax rates through the normal legislative process.
 The Illinois legislature proposed a new set of income tax rates in Senate Bill 687, which was enacted shortly after the constitutional amendment was approved to be placed on the ballot.
-This legislation would take effect on January 1, 2021, if voters approve the constitutional amendment in November 2020.
+This legislation would have taken effect on January 1, 2021, if voters had approved the constitutional amendment in the November 2020 election.

 Personal income tax

 The table below shows the new tax rates on personal income proposed in Senate Bill 687.
-Those with a taxable income of $250,000 or less would retain the same marginal tax rate or see their rate lowered.
-Rates would increase for those making over $250,000, with the specific rate varying depending on whether a taxpayer is filing alone or jointly.
-Single filers with a taxable income over $750,000 and joint filers with a taxable income over $1 million would pay the maximum rate of 7.95% on their net income, rather than paying marginal tax rates for each tier of income.
+Those with a taxable income of $250,000 or less would have retained the same marginal tax rate or see their rate lowered.
+Rates would have increased for those making over $250,000, with the specific rate varying depending on whether a taxpayer is filing alone or jointly.
+Single filers with a taxable income over $750,000 and joint filers with a taxable income over $1 million would have paid the maximum rate of 7.95% on their net income, rather than paying marginal tax rates for each tier of income.

 Corporate tax and other taxes

-The proposed constitutional amendment includes a requirement that corporate tax rates must not exceed the highest income tax rate by a ratio of 8 to 5.
-The new tax rates proposed by the state legislature in SB 687 includes an increase in corporate income taxes from 7% to 7.99%.
-SB 687 would also changes the state's property tax credit, which is a credit that some residents paying property taxes can claim to reduce their income taxes, from 5% to 6%.
-It also creates a per-child tax credit of up to $100 for couples earning less than $100,000 and single persons earning less than $80,000.
-The new tax rates do not include any taxation of retirement income.
+The proposed constitutional amendment included a requirement that corporate tax rates must not exceed the highest income tax rate by a ratio of 8 to 5.
+The new tax rates proposed by the state legislature in SB 687 included an increase in corporate income taxes from 7% to 7.99%.
+SB 687 would have also changed the state's property tax credit, which is a credit that some residents paying property taxes can claim to reduce their income taxes, from 5% to 6%.
+It would also have created a per-child tax credit of up to $100 for couples earning less than $100,000 and single persons earning less than $80,000.
+The new tax rates would not have included any taxation of retirement income.